 - Double-click the eraser button on the top of your Surface Pen.

-- Now you can edit, crop, and save the screenshot by click on the “Save as” button on top right of the screen.
+- Now, you can edit, crop, and save the screenshot by clicking the “Save as” button on the top right of the screen.

-In Windows, there is a built-in screenshot program called Snipping tool that has more controls and functionalities than the above methods.
+In Windows, a built-in screenshot program called Snipping tool has more controls and functionalities than the above methods.
 To open this tool:

-- Open the Start menu and type “Snipping Tool”, or you can type into Cortana textbox directly.
+- Open the Start menu and type “Snipping Tool” directly into the Cortana textbox.

-- You can also open this tool by opening the Start menu and locate the Snipping Tool under Windows Accessories folder.
+- You can also open this tool by opening the Start menu and locating the Snipping Tool under the Windows Accessories folder.

-When you launched the tool, you can take a screenshot in 4 ways such as Full desktop, specific program windows, any size of rectangle shape, and any form you draw manually.
+When you launch the tool, you can take a screenshot in 4 ways: Full desktop, specific program windows, any size of rectangle shape, and any form you draw manually.

 After you select an area you want to take a screenshot, it will display in a new window.
-You can draw or highlight on the screenshot before saving them.
-This tool allows you to save the screenshot as a JPEG, PNG, GIF, or HTML file as your desire.
+You can draw or highlight the screenshots before saving them.
+This tool allows you to save the screenshot as a JPEG, PNG, GIF, or HTML file.

-- Open the Start menu and type “Snip & Sketch”, or you can type into Cortana textbox directly.
-You can also open this tool by opening the Start menu and locate the Snip & Sketch app.
+- Open the Start menu and type “Snip & Sketch” directly into the Cortana textbox.
+You can also open this tool by opening the Start menu and locating the Snip & Sketch app.

-- When the tool launched, click New, and click Snip now.
+- When the tool launches, click New and click Snip now.

 - Select an area you want to capture.